babarnazmi/CPanel-Servers-Fullbackup/README.md

     So here is a **Open Source and Free** tool for everyone.

+#Todo
+- [ ] Test in live environment
+- [ ] Test with more than 27 CPanels at once

-    I wrote one for my own use and sharing here so others don’t need to re-invent the wheel.
+    I wrote one for my own use and sharing here so others don't need to re-invent the wheel.

   If it works for you, share your comments. (here [Blog Post on blogs.silicontechnix.com](http://blogs.silicontechnix.com/?p=710))